oroinc/OroCRMDotmailerBundle/Resources/doc/api/contact.md

 ### get

-Retrieve a specific Dotmailer contact option type record.
+Retrieve a specific dotdigital contact option type record.

-Defines how a contact opted in a Dotmailer address book: unknown, via a sign-up form (or similar), with confirmation via email, with confirmation via email sent by a Dotmailer.
+Defines how a contact opted in a dotdigital address book: unknown, via a sign-up form (or similar), with confirmation via email, with confirmation via email sent by a dotdigital.

 ### get_list

-Retrieve a collection of Dotmailer contact option type records.
+Retrieve a collection of dotdigital contact option type records.

-Defines how a contact opted in a Dotmailer address book: unknown, via a sign-up form (or similar), with confirmation via email, with confirmation via email sent by a Dotmailer.
+Defines how a contact opted in a dotdigital address book: unknown, via a sign-up form (or similar), with confirmation via email, with confirmation via email sent by a dotdigital.

 # Extend\Entity\EV_Dm_Cnt_Status